hrosailing/hrosailing/Documentation/Documentation.rst

                                 | consisting of wind speed, wind angle and boat speed

                                 | If nothing is passed, point cloud will be initialized
-                                | with an empty array
+                                | as an empty point cloud

                         ``tw`` : ``bool``, optional